andenacitelli/automated-amazon-review-pulling/README.md

 # Overview

 This is a helper script that uses Puppeteer, a headless browsing automation library, to bulk pull down reviews for a given set of Amazon ASINs.

+It generally takes less than 10 seconds to pull tens to hundreds of reviews, and exports to `.csv`, which you can easily load into Excel or similar.

+Parameters are tunable by editing `config.ts` or the code itself in `index.ts`.

 ## To Install